ImagingDataCommons/highdicom/docs/usage.rst

     patient_orientation=['L', 'P']

     # Create the secondary capture image.
 By using the `from_ref_dataset`
-    # constructor, all the patient and study information willl be copied from the
+    # constructor, all the patient and study information will be copied from the
     # original image dataset
     sc_image = hd.sc.SCImage.from_ref_dataset(
         ref_dataset=image_dataset,